France and Germany oppose guarantees for ECB debt-buy plan: document

 In a speech in Milan late on Thursday, Draghi said governments should consider providing public guarantees for ABS to help support lending to smaller firms.

 A separate paper dated Sept.
-9 prepared by the German and French finance ministers calls simply for "the revitalization of the securitization market in the EU, through high quality securitization".
+9 prepared by the German and French finance ministers calls simply for "the revitalisation of the securitisation market in the EU, through high quality securitisation".

 (Editing by Jeremy Gaunt)